-Any violation during the loss of the privilege will result in students an automatic three (3) days in In-School Suspension (ISS).
+Any violation during the loss of the privilege will result in student an automatic three (3) days in In School Reassignment (ISR).

-CHILD NUTRITION PROGRAM (Policy JG)
+CHILD NUTRITION PROGRAM

 LUNCH NUMBER

 All students will be assigned a lunch number.
 Students must key in the number at the cashier station after receiving a reimbursable meal.
 Students must not share lunch numbers with other students.